|

 However, it is a tender grain and care has to be taken in all stages of

 its growth and harvest.
+Barley is used as

 livestock feed, human food and barley malt.
 While, historically,